amc9732/swen344project/README.txt

 TESTING

-From the root directory, run `gulp tests` to run all jasmine unit tests.
-This refers to everything within the 'app/spec' directory.
-This can be nested and split into folders for organizational reasons, it doesn't all have to be in one file.
-BUT -- each file does need to have xxxx.spec.js at the end, not just xxxx.js!
+From the projects root directory, run `karma start`.

+This will open a new browser window to run the tests, close it, then output detailed results to the terminal window.

 #Contributors
 Tyler Russell